 If you have estimated your retirement expenses and capital as indicated above, you are ready to compare your expenses against your retirement income to see if you have enough income.
 A spreadsheet is provided and discussed below where you can enter your retirement income, expenses and investment assets and it will chart them over your retirement years.
 You can make changes and try a few scenarios to see what the effect will be.
 (You can also use the spreadsheet without determining your retirement income and expense in detail.
 Just enter values to see what happens.)

 The spreadsheet will chart your withdrawals and other income against your expenses.
 It will be obvious if you need more income or have to reduce your expenses.
+The following chart is for the example used below and shows how the total expenses (the dashed black line) is mostly less than the total income (the stacked columns) except starting at age 92 when the capital has been depleted.

 Click on Download Spreadsheet and open it so that you can try out your own situation.
-The spreadsheet is loaded with data for the example given below so that you can see the type of values to be used.
+The Excel spreadsheet is loaded with data for the example given below so that you can see the type of values to be used.

 To clear any cell, just click on it and press the Delete key and then the Tab key or click on another cell.
 You can also delete multiple cells by selecting then, pressing on the Delete key and then pressing together the Return and Command (for Mac) or cntl (for Windows) keys.
 (Only delete cells that are outlined or else you will remove the equations that are used for calculations.)